awein/SleepProxyClient/README.md

 Some more parameters can be adjusted to fit your needs:

 - List of network interfaces
-	The list of interfaces to use contains only <code>eth0</code> by default.
+	By default all interfaces are used.
+This can be changed by enabling this option.

 - TTL (Time to live)
-	The TTL controls the life time of the MDNS announcement.
+	The TTL controls the life time of the mDNS announcement.
 After this period the sleep client will be woken up be the sleep proxy server again.
 The default value is 2 hours.

 - Device Model
 	The device model to be announced can also be changed.
 (The small icon besides the servers name within the finder sidebar).
 It defaults to "RackMac".